5ajaki/SPP2-Streams/README.md

 ### Overview

-- **Continuing providers**: Adjust stream rate and send underpayment compensation
+- **Continuing providers**: Update stream rate to the Season Two amount + send underpayment compensation
-- **New providers**: Start fresh streams at SPP2 rates
+- **New providers**: Start fresh streams backdated to May 26, 2025 11:53 PM UTC

 ### Implementation Steps

-1. **For continuing providers:**
+1. **For continuing providers (cannot backdate existing streams):**

    - Calculate underpayment from May 26 to activation date using the tools
-   - Update stream to new SPP2 rate
+   - Update stream to new SPP2 rate (effective immediately)
-   - Send underpayment as one-time USDC payment
+   - Send underpayment as one-time USDC payment to cover the gap

-2. **For new providers:**
+2. **For new providers (can backdate new streams):**
-   - Simply start new stream at SPP2 rate
+   - Create new stream at SPP2 rate backdated to May 26, 2025 at 11:53 pm UTC.
-   - No underpayment calculation needed
+   - No underpayment calculation needed (backdating handles it automatically)

 ### Underpayment Calculation Tools